fluent/fluent-plugin-opensearch/README.md

 ### http_backend_excon_nonblock

-With `http_backend_excon_nonblock false`, elasticsearch plugin use excon with nonblock=false.
+With `http_backend_excon_nonblock false`, opensearch plugin use excon with nonblock=false.
-If you use elasticsearch plugin with jRuby for https, you may need to consider to set `false` to avoid follwoing problems.
+If you use opensearch plugin with jRuby for https, you may need to consider to set `false` to avoid follwoing problems.
 - https://github.com/geemus/excon/issues/106
 - https://github.com/jruby/jruby-ossl/issues/19